GG-loop/GG-loop.github.io/_posts/2015-3-28-bio-3d-printing.md

 <img src="https://dl.dropboxusercontent.com/u/16334624/20150415_updates/2015-04-14-14.56.45.jpg">

-Just an octagon to start from, before importing the Gcode for the shapes we want are calculating
+Just an octagon to start from, before importing the Gcode for the shapes we would like to generate

 <img src="https://dl.dropboxusercontent.com/u/16334624/20150415_updates/2015-04-14-17.12.14.jpg">